Conditions of Residency for MRS Accommodation sites

 6.6 MRS will not provide access to any residence to a 3rd party unless the resident provides prior written consent and appropriate identification is provided.
 MRS accepts no liability for any loss and/or damage to any resident's clothing, books, electronic equipment or other personal items when access has been granted to a 3rd party.

-6.7 In the case of an emergency, the MRS Director or his or her nominee reserves the right to contact the resident's emergency contact to notify them of the emergency as well as pass on the emergency contact details to emergency services and/or medical service personnel if requested to do so.
+6.7 In the case of an emergency, the Director MRS reserves the right to contact the resident's emergency contact to notify them of the emergency as well as pass on the emergency contact details to emergency services and/or medical service personnel if requested to do so.

-Section 7 - Health, Safety, Security and the Environment
+Section 7 – Resident Responsibilities for Health, Safety, Security and the Environment

 7.1 For reasons of health, safety and/or environmental consideration, the following items are forbidden within an MRS accommodation complex: